Investing During Retirement

 You’ll probably have a wide variety of investment accounts to tap into for your retirement income.
 But taking money out of some of them can mean higher taxes for you than taking money out of other ones.

-Withdrawals from regular taxable accounts (such as mutual funds and brokerage accounts holding stocks) held for at least one year will be taxed at a top capital gains rate of 15% in 2012.
-Withdrawals from traditional IRAs and 401(k)s, however, are taxed as ordinary income; in 2012 that can be as high as 35%.
+Withdrawals from regular taxable accounts (such as mutual funds and brokerage accounts holding stocks) held for at least one year will be taxed at a top capital gains rate of 20% in 2014.
+Withdrawals from traditional IRAs and 401(k)s, however, are taxed as ordinary income; in 2014 that was as high as 39.6%.
 And as mentioned earlier, once you turn 70 ½, you must begin making withdrawals from your IRAs and 401(k)s.

 Since any of these withdrawals will be added to your taxable income for the year, you might want to focus on taking money out first from any accounts taxed at the lower capital gains rate.